ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 #### *motif* number [duration pool]

-Prints a randomized phrase with notes in the key of `C` with durations
+Prints a randomized phrase of the number of beats with notes in the key of `C` given the pool of durations

 #### *vov* Roman numeral phrase